On this page:

 Vocational Education and Training (VET) Delivered to School Students (VDSS) is a key component of the Victorian Government's strategy to support high-quality vocational pathways, increase student retention, and improve Year 12 or equivalent completion rates by providing options for all students.

-VET studies can contribute towards the completion of the Victorian Certificate of Education (VCE).
+VET studies can contribute towards the completion of the Victorian Certificate of Education (VCE) or the Victorian Pathways Certificate (VPC).

-The core learning allocation in the Student Resource Package (SRP) provided to schools for each student is the primary source of funding for VET programs.
-Government schools are also provided with targeted VET funding to support the higher cost of provision in this area.
+The core student learning component (mainstream schools) or stages of learning funding (specialist schools) in the Student Resource Package (SRP) provided to schools for each student is the primary source of funding for VET programs.
+Government schools are also provided with VET targeted funding to support the higher cost of provision in this area.

 Components of VET funding